Lukas Franks PI

 We walked up to the edge of the lot.

-“Okay, that’s George Stein and I’m lookin’ for him,” Shorty said.
-He must have thought about it and decided to play too.
+“Okay, that’s George Stein and I’m lookin’ for him,” Dahl said.
+He must have thought about it and decided to play ball too.

 “You’re shittin’ me.”
 My mouth dropped open.